Stories from Springfield

 The First Maryland Hospital for the Insane

 They built a hospital there on the land Frank Brown sold to the state.
 There was a hospital called Spring Grove in Catonsville, but it was overflowing, and the state was looking for somewhere to house what they referred to as the "incurable insane."
-They estimated there were about a thousand so living in poor conditions throughout the state.
+They estimated there were about a thousand or so living in poor conditions throughout the state.

 The first superintendent was a man named Rohe, who had previously managed Spring Grove.
 He lived in the mansion, but he died shortly after taking charge.
 Then came Dr. Clement Clark, a man with a big mustache, big ideas, and an apparent belief that the practice of open doors, steady labor, fresh air, and eugenics would be a good means of reducing the population of the mentally troubled that seemed to be forever increasing in the state and the country.